 1) Needing Help With Activities Of Daily Living Tasks

-As seniors age, sometimes they can no longer perform the standard activities of daily living (ADLs) that we usually take for granted.
-These are tasks such as personal hygiene, dressing, grooming, toileting, eating, etc.
+As our loved ones age, sometimes they can no longer perform the standard daily activities we usually take for granted.

 The Centers for Medicare and Medicaid Services defines these activities of daily living as “… activities related to personal care.
 They include bathing or showering, dressing, getting in and out of bed or a chair, walking, using the toilet, and eating.”

 After my mom was diagnosed with a brain tumor, she became wheelchair-bound.
 The tumor caused her legs to become mostly immobile.
-She couldn’t put on pants or transfer to the toilet or to the bed without help.
+She couldn’t dress herself, shower, or transfer to the toilet or to the bed without extra help.

 2) Not Taking Medicines Correctly Or On Time

 As seniors age, they may face more chronic medical conditions.
 And the more chronic conditions they have, the more prescriptions they pick up along the way